 A health reimbursement account is provided by companies that specialize in providing them, like Zane Benefits, or can be provided by some of the large insurance companies directly.
 PEOs and HR software do not currently provide HRA formats.

-5. An HRA is employer-owned & employees cannot take it with them.
+5. An HRA, like an FSA, is employer-owned & employees cannot take it with them.

 Since the employer is the only contributor to the plan, the HRA does not “go with” an employee is s/he is fired, quits, or changes jobs.
 The employer reserves the HRA funds for employees only.